What Is Bond Finance in an Offer to Purchase?

 Bond finance is the point at which that distinction is decided.

 Bond finance often feels like a step that happens elsewhere, handled by banks and timelines beyond the property itself.
-In reality, it sits at the centre of the Offer to Purchase, quietly determining when intention becomes enforceable agreement.
+In reality, it sits at the centre of the Offer to Purchase, steadily determining when intention becomes enforceable agreement.

 When the finance clause is understood and recorded with care, the sale unfolds in an orderly way.
 Expectations remain aligned.
 Waiting has structure.
 Progress is traceable.
 When it's treated casually, uncertainty enters later, often at the moment when momentum feels strongest.